ghostsquad/AetherUnit/README.md

-# PoshUnit
+# PondUnit

 <img src="https://raw.githubusercontent.com/ghostsquad/PoshUnit/readme/Content/PoshUnitLogo.png" alt="PoshUnit Logo" title="PoshUnit" align="right" />

-PoshUnit is a Powershell unit test framework.
+PondUnit is a Powershell unit test framework.
 Testing in C# with XUnit, Fluent Assertions, Moq, and Autofixture is an amazing experience.
 I wanted to bring that to Powershell.
-Here are the core concepts that make PoshUnit stand out from the crowd:
+Here are the core concepts that make PondUnit stand out from the crowd:

 * **Test Isolation** - Tests are run in complete isolation from each other.
 Like in XUnit, the fixture is recreated once per test.
 * **Test Attributes** - Organize, Control, and Extend the functionality of tests using attributes